tvmconf/tvmconf.github.io/index.md

 It aims to close the gap between the productivity-focused deep learning frameworks, and the performance- or efficiency-oriented hardware backends.

-We are excited to announce the 2020 TVM Virtual Conference, December 4-5.
+We are excited to announce the 2020 TVM Virtual Conference, December 2-4.
 The TVM Conference will cover the state of the art of deep learning compilation optimization.
 We welcome TVM contributors, potential users, [UW SAMPL](http://sampl.ai) sponsors, collaborators and researchers and practitioners from the broader community.
 The conference will discuss recent advances in frameworks, compilers, systems and architecture support, security, training and hardware acceleration.

-**The [CFP for TVM Conf is now open](https://forms.gle/riPpB2gs4Wfu2ezk7)**, and is accepting proposals until September 25, 2020.
-Schedule and registration are scheduled to open in mid-October.